Estádio Olímpico Monumental: Other uses

-The stadium is also used for large concerts.
+The stadium was also used for large concerts.
 The first concert in the history of the stadium was the former member of the band The Police, the singer-songwriter Sting.
-For this concert, 60,000 people were at the stadium to cheer him, and it was one of the largest international shows to have passed through the city of Porto Alegre.
+For this concert, 60,000 people were at the stadium to cheer him, and it was one of the largest international shows to have taken place in the city of Porto Alegre.
 Two years later, it was time for Rod Stewart to perform at the stadium.
 Around 30,000 people attended the concert, this one with a less impressive number, considering that the singer performed in Florianópolis in the same week, emptying the show in Porto Alegre.
 In October 2001, the legend Eric Clapton performed for a fully packed stadium.
 In 2002, Roger Waters and the band Rush performed at sold-out stadium.
 The stadium has also hosted Lenny Kravitz´s concert in 2005, which was also a large audience.

-The American singer Madonna performed a sold-out concert to 43.000 crowd at the stadium on December 9, 2012, as part of MDNA Tour, this one been the last concert on the stadium.
+The American singer Madonna performed a sold-out concert to 43.000 crowd at the stadium on December 9, 2012, as part of MDNA Tour, with this one being the last concert to take place at the stadium.